docker/docs/desktop/settings/linux.md

 - **Choose Theme for Docker Desktop**.
 Choose whether you want to apply a **Light** or **Dark** theme to Docker Desktop.
 Alternatively you can set Docker Desktop to **Use System Settings**.

+- **Choose container terminal**.
+Determines which terminal is launched when opening the terminal from a container.
-- **Use integrated container terminal**.
-Select to execute commands in a running container straight from the Docker Dashboard.
-For more information, see [Explore containers](../use-desktop/container.md)
+If you choose the integrated terminal, you can run commands in a running container straight from the Docker Dashboard.
+For more information, see [Explore containers](../use-desktop/container.md).

 - **Send usage statistics**.
 Select so Docker Desktop sends diagnostics, crash reports, and usage data.
 This information helps Docker improve and